Unanderra

 Unanderra has shown very soft population growth performance across periods assessed by AreaSearch

-As of November 2025, the estimated population of the Unanderra statistical area (Lv2) is around 5,555 people.
-This reflects an increase from the 2021 Census figure of 5,476 people, a rise of 79 individuals or approximately 1.4%.
-The change was inferred from AreaSearch's estimated resident population of 5,438 in June 2024 and the validation of 102 new addresses since the Census date.
-This results in a population density of about 854 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
-The primary driver for this growth was overseas migration.
+As of February 2026, the population of the suburb of Unanderra is estimated at around 5,554 people.
+This reflects an increase of 78 people since the 2021 Census, which reported a population of 5,476 people.
+The change was inferred from the resident population of 5,438 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 120 validated new addresses since the Census date.
+This level of population equates to a density ratio of 854 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by overseas migration during recent periods.

 Frequently Asked Questions - Population